High school boys are trending conservative

 “Among liberals, the future is female,” she wrote.
 “And among conservatives, the future is male.”

 In April, someone posted Twenge’s chart to Reddit.
-The image also circulated widely on Twitter, the platform formerly known as X. Other researchers took note.
+The image also circulated widely on Twitter.
+Other researchers took note.

-The chart gave the impression, at least on first glance, that two-thirds of 12th-grade boys were now conservative.
+The chart gave the impression, at least at first glance, that two-thirds of 12th-grade boys were now conservative.
 In the small print beneath, Twenge noted that she had omitted moderates.

 The full story is messier and murkier.
 High school seniors, boys and girls alike, are more likely to claim no political identity than to throw in with either liberals or conservatives.